Will C. Wood Middle School

 - Diversity Most diverse schools (Top 20%)

-- Will C. Wood Middle School's student population of 645 students has declined by 7% over five school years.
+- Will C. Wood Middle School's student population of 693 students has stayed relatively flat over five school years.

 - The teacher population of 29 teachers has stayed relatively flat over five school years.